Graham913/Basic_arduino/README.md

 ### reflection

 This was very easy, all I had to do was put in old led code that I use for the led blink project and then it was good to go

+## Photoresistor

+Make a nightlight that turns on when it gets dark

+## code